baig/brackets-zotero/_posts/2015-02-08-acknowledge.md

 # Acknowledgments

-Special thanks to the man behind [Better Bib(La)TeX][1] for swift merging of the proposed functionality that this plugin leverages and greatly improving and optimizing the contributed code.
+Special thanks to the man behind [Better Bib(La)TeX][1] for swift merging of the proposed functionality that this plugin relies heavily on, and also greatly improving and optimizing the contributed code.